LucasHenriqueDiniz/bptf-utilities/README.md

 ## Features

+- Automatically inputs the item value in classifields when creating a new listing
+- Copy item price to clipboard

+### old features

 **All of the below buttons copy their respective commands to your clipboard**

 - "Item SKU" button on item hover